eventum/eventum/System-Admin:-Setting-up-email-routing-with-1-email-account-for-multiple-projects.md

+### Setting up email routing with 1 email account for multiple projects

 ## Note ##

 This is an application of the [Eventum:Multiple project email workaround](Multiple project email workaround "wikilink") using the [Eventum:Email Routing Interface](Email Routing Interface "wikilink").
 The multiple project email workaround ***does not require*** the use of the Email Routing Interface, and can be applied to the other methods of associating incoming email with issues described in [Eventum:Email integration](Email integration "wikilink")